 The bedrock of Mexico's Yucatán Peninsula is pockmarked with natural sinkholes, which twist downwards into the porous limestone bedrock.
 These cenotes (a word from the Mayan ‘d'zonot’, meaning ‘sinkhole’) vary in size from tiny openings to vast water-filled caves.
 They are all connected, forming the world’s largest underground river network.

-The Ring of Cenotes is a UNESCO heritage site consisting of sinkholes formed when a large meteorite struck the Yucatán Peninsula, 66 million years ago.
+Furthermore, the Ring of Cenotes is an arc of sinkholes formed when a large meteorite struck the Yucatán Peninsula, 66 million years ago.
 This meteorite is known as the The Chicxulub Impactor.
 It was responsible for triggering the mass extinction of dinosaurs and 75% of earth’s plant and animal species.

 For the ancient Mayans, cenotes were a vital fresh water source in an area surrounded by oceans.
 They had to be conserved to support communities through the dry season.
 Alongside water, they provided fish and valuable clay for pots.